-Consider touching up the spots with a brush technique to cover the bare metal.
-This will retard the effects of corrosion and enable you to do the repair at a later time during a normal maintenance interval.
+• Consider touching up spots with a brush technique to cover the bare metal.
+This retards effects of corrosion and enables you to do the repair at a later time during a normal maintenance interval.

 Spots should be touched up with quality paint.
 Primers tend to be porous; using a single coat of primer only will allow air and water to penetrate the repair over time.